google/wire/README.md

 -   Support for map bindings.
 -   Support for multiple provider outputs.
--   Support for field binding: declare a struct as a provider and have it be filled in by the corresponding bindings from the graph.
 -   Tighter validation for a provider set (cycles in unused providers goes unreported currently)
 -   Visualization for provider sets